 Lightfoot handles cases all around the country.
 Most of my work is in the southern United States, what we call the “y’all” states.
 We handle bad cases in bad places.
 It’s in our DNA.
 It’s what we do.

-By the way, I am a Fellow of the American College of Trial Lawyers, a Fellow of the American Bar Foundation, received the Super Lawyers designation from 2011-2019, was named the 2018 “Birmingham Lawyer of the Year” for personal injury litigation by The Best Lawyers in America©, and received Benchmark Litigation's “Local Litigation Star” award for commercial litigation, insurance, medical malpractice and product liability.
+By the way, in addition to serving on Lightfoot's Executive Committee and Marketing & Business Development Committee, I am a Fellow of the American College of Trial Lawyers, a Fellow of the American Bar Foundation, received the Thomson Reuters' Super Lawyers designation from 2008-2022, was named the 2018 “Birmingham Lawyer of the Year” for personal injury litigation by BL Rankings' The Best Lawyers in America©, and received Benchmark Litigation's “Local Litigation Star” award for commercial litigation, insurance, medical malpractice and product liability.